Prince William Gives A Powerful Speech On Cyberbullying

 While he praised the work of social media creators for bringing people from all over the world closer together, he also pointed out that many people use these platforms to bring harm instead, whether it be through organizing violence or ensconcing themselves in a “cultural and political echo chamber.”

-The duke called on tech creators and companies to realize the massive responsibility they have in also protecting the people they bring together, and expressed grave concern that many of them seem to be way behind the times in terms of this safety issue.
+The duke called on tech creators and companies to realize the massive responsibility they have in also protecting the people they bring together and expressed grave concern that many of them seem to be way behind the times in terms of this safety issue.